 Companies like Meta have made billions by exploiting children and teens.
 They should be held accountable for failing to protect young people on their platforms.
 If your child or teenager regularly used a social media platform for at least 3 hours each day starting before they turned 21 and later suffered from injuries or conditions, contact Hach & Rose, LLP to discuss your case today.
 We are currently investigating cases involving social media harm.
 We may be able to help you seek compensation.

 What Are Social Media Harm Lawsuits?

 In Guerrero v.
 Meta Platforms, Inc. et al., a woman named Jessica Guerrero, filing on behalf of a minor plaintiff, alleged that the minor’s “addictive and problematic use” of Meta platforms like Facebook and Instagram led to attempted suicide, suicidal ideation, severe anxiety, reduced ability to sleep, and eating disorders.

 The basis for the lawsuit included the following factors:

-- Design Defect – The social media platforms in question were unsafe for young users and could have been designed to mitigate the risk of harm to children.
+- Design Defect – The social media platforms in question were unsafe for young users.
+They could have been designed to mitigate the risk of harm to children.

-- Manufacturing Defect – Meta developers failed to adhere to the original design of the platforms, which led to the platforms being less safe to use.
+- Manufacturing Defect – Meta developers failed to adhere to the original design of the platforms.
+That led to the platforms being less safe to use.